 Your Smart Meter Works With Any Provider

-A smart meter measures your electricity usage in kilowatt-hour increments, whether you have a traditional plan or prepaid service.
+A smart meter measures your electricity usage in kilowatt-hours (kWh), whether you have a traditional plan or prepaid service.
 Every energy company can work with your existing smart meter, so switching providers won’t affect its function.

 Your new provider will simply update your smart meter’s information to track usage and communicate with their systems.
 This ensures continuous monitoring of your energy consumption without disrupting any smart home features.